UMass-Rescue/data_science_toolboxes/README.md

 # data_science_toolboxes
-Repository to ship all standalone utilities which will serve great value in the future
+Repository to ship all standalone utilities which will serve decent value in the future